Analytics & Insights

 While it may be challenging to get started, Customer Profitability Analytics adds valuable insights by identifying the “why” and shapes informed decision making to increase profitability.
 It enables more strategic management of the value exchange between your products/services and your customers, striving for a more symbiotic relationship between company and customer.

-Ashwin Bala is senior manager in RevGen’s analytics and insights practice.
+Ashwin Bala is a director in RevGen’s analytics and insights practice.
 He is passionate about helping his clients use data and analytics to drive decisions that deliver value to their customers and their business.